Thertzlor/Revenant/wiki/Macros/_Control_Macro.md

 --- This macro is affected by the control macro. k.m4 = { type="sequence", "abcdefgh", actionDelay=500 }

---- This is a "continous" macro as well but not being of type "sequence", the control macro does not affect it. k.m5= { type="mouseposition", "90%", duration=2000 }
+--- This is a "continuous" macro as well but not being of type "sequence", the control macro does not affect it. k.m5= { type="mouseposition", "90%", duration=2000 }

 ```